PegliOne/Project-2-Drum-Machine-Server/README.md

 Live Website: [https://drum-machine-server.herokuapp.com/]

-## Ongoing Issues
-* The requirement to be logged in before accessing the sounds pages/functions was removed to enable the React App to access sounds.json.
-I might want to re-enable it for other pages on the site.

 ## Further Improvements

-* To be added later
+* The requirement to be logged in before accessing the sounds pages/functions was removed from the index pages specifically to enable the React App to access sounds.json.
+This prevents non-logged in users from editing the data, but not from accessing it.
+A possible improvement is to allow only the React app to access the database

+* Configure the server to upload sounds to Cloudinary and enable the React app to access sounds from Cloudinary

 ## Technologies Used
 * HTML (with embedded Ruby)